Upgrading DMC DB to Newer PostgreSQL Versions

 Demo Mode

-You can upgrade the existing DMC DB from PostgreSQL 10 to PostgreSQL 13 in demo mode:
+You can upgrade the existing DMC DB from an old PostgreSQL version to the latest PostgreSQL version:

 During the installation of a new DMC version

 1. Run the installer to upgrade DMC by following the Demo mode installation methods documentation.
-You will be prompted to upgrade your DMC DB to PostgreSQL 13.
+You will be prompted to upgrade your DMC DB to the latest version of PostgreSQL.

 2. Note: Do not delete your existing DMC installation.
 Run a new installation script and point to the existing working installation.
 However, if you have DMC running and want to do the second DMC installation into a new directory, you must stop the existing DMC processes first by using the sudo datical-control service stop all command.